kishanpb/Frozen-lake-assignment/README.md

 6) There are a few inline questions in the given base codes, answer them as best as you can.

 7) Submit your local copy folder (successfully completed hopefully!) as a .zip in eCampus which will be made available later.
-Note: After you update the code(and get the results) in .ipynb files, save them as .html format and include these as well in your .zip file.
+"Note:" After you update the code(and get the results) in .ipynb files, save them as .html format and include these as well in your .zip file.